Every year on Oct. 31, I post up on the front porch of my 19th-century duplex and hand out candy to hundreds of trick-or-treaters.

 My neighborhood is a mixed-income former streetcar suburb a 15-minute bike ride from St. Louis's Gateway Arch, so it's a natural Halloween hotspot, blending dense blocks of multi-families (read: maximal candy volume) with stately Victorians on postage-stamp lots (read: full-size Snickers).
 For one magical day every year, I get to watch my street transform into the realm of tiny pedestrians, who come from all over town to show off their costumes and take part in the adorable Gateway City tradition of telling a spooky joke in exchange for a treat.
 (Yes, there are a lot of variations on "What does a witch eat at the beach?")

 Of course, there's a reason why my walkable street is overrun by little ghouls and goblins from all over the city: because truly Trick-or-Treater-friendly neighborhoods like mine are, increasingly, a dying breed.
-And in their place, we've introduced what many sustainable transportation advocates treat as a monstrosity, even if I don't quite agree with them: the Trunk-or-Treat event.
+And during the course of that die-off, we've introduced what many sustainable transportation advocates treat as a monstrosity, even if I don't quite agree with them: the Trunk-or-Treat event.

 Dating back at least to the late 1980s, Trunk-or-Treat has become a mainstay of countless, American childhoods, as well as something of an extreme sport for competitive parents hellbent on having the most Halloween-tastic Hyundai around.